 So how do you use it?
 For that matter, why is it even important enough to be a standard feature on so many fitness devices?
 It’s standard because heart rate is such a baseline measure of the stresses you are putting on your body.
 Learn how to use heart rate smartly, and it can revolutionize your easy run days, your tempo work, your race pacing, and even how long you rest between hard efforts.

-In this short article, we’ll cover everything that you need to know about using heart rate during training runs.
+In this article, we’ll cover everything you need to know about using heart rate during training runs.

 Heart rate training can be a great tool, and we’ll show you how to use your heart rate to help you improve your running.
 Let’s get started!